phillipian/upload-automation/README.md

 Project to automate uploading to phillipian.net
 ### Running
 Run upload_script.py from a local machine with access to the week's photos (laptop or newsroom computer with docker).
+New plan: On the local machine, the script will compress images, fetch filtered articles, and prepend image info/author name to the beginning of each article.
+Those files will be scp-ed to the server, and the rest of the script will read the info from the article text file and call the necessary wordpress commands.
 ### Usage
 - Article Google Docs
   - Article text will appear as it does in the doc, so please place the final article back on the doc if changes are made